-“But Not Tonight” by Depeche Mode is the last Track on the US release of their 1986 Album Black Celebration.
-The Song was also featured in the Film, and on the Soundtrack, of Modern Girls, also released in 1986.
-It was the B-Side of the Single “Stripped” initially, and then after its inclusion in Modern Girls, it was decided to add it to the US version of the album.
-It was also decided to flip it to the A-Side, with “Stripped” on the B. This decision, made by the band’s label, Sire, was done to help promote Modern Girls.
-Scenes from the Movie are featured in the Song’s Music Video (see below).
+“But Not Tonight” is the last track on the US release of Depeche Mode’s 1986 album, Black Celebration.
+The song also appeared on the soundtrack to Modern Girls, also released in 1986.
+It was originally just a b-side to the single to “Stripped” initially, and then after its inclusion in Modern Girls, it was decided that the track would be added to the US version of Black Celebration.
+It was also decided that in the US they would flip the a and b, making “But Not Tonight” the a-side, and “Stripped” the b-side.
+This was decided by Sire, the band’s record label, and was done primarily to help promote Modern Girls.

 “But Not Tonight” by Depeche Mode

-The decision by Sire Records to release “But Not Tonight” as the A-Side Single did not please the band.
-The saw the Song as a useless pop track recorded in less than a day. (from Wikipedia) The Single did not chart.
+The switch from the b-side to the a-side did not please the band very much, as they did not care for the song.
+They considered it a useless pop track that they recorded in less than a day. (from Wikipedia) The Single did not chart.

-Oddly, though, the Song was often played during Depeche Mode’s 2014 tour, even though the Band seemed to dislike it.
-Martin Gore Sang lead during the tour, instead of Dave Gahan, who is the lead vocal on the Single.
+Oddly, though, “But Not Tonight” was often played during Depeche Mode’s 2014 tour, but with Martin Gore singing lead instead of Dave Gahan, who is lead on the recorded version.

-It reminds me of times spent in Hollywood in the late 80’s, of driving in my old Honda hatchback in the city at night with Music playing loud, and friends along for the adventure.
-It brings to mind endless nights, the kind that didn’t end until far into the next morning, and of how alive I felt.
-How much I was breaking out of my shell.
+Every time I hear “But Not Tonight” I’m reminded of Modern Girls, and of my best friend.
+I’m brought back to times spent in Hollywood, the two of us in my old Honda Civic hatchback driving through the city at night with music playing loud, and friends often in the backseat, along for the adventures.
+It brings to mind endless nights, the kind that didn’t end until far into the next morning – and it brings back just how alive I felt back then, and how much I was breaking out of my “shy girl” shell.